dally-ogami/tcgcli/README.md

   6: Save and exit
 ```
 ###
-Note: The actual output may differ based on your interactions with the script and the contents of valid_cards.json.
+Note: The actual output may differ based on your interactions with the script and the contents of the card database.

 ## Thanks
-Thanks to **@hugoburguete's** for their awesome [pokemon-tcg-pocket-card-database](https://github.com/hugoburguete/pokemon-tcg-pocket-card-database)
+Thanks to **@flibustier** for maintaining the [pokemon-tcg-pocket-database](https://github.com/flibustier/pokemon-tcg-pocket-database).

 ## License
 This project is licensed under the MIT License.
 You can do what you want with this script, the author provides no guarantees with it.